Digital collectible card game: Monetization issues

-Digital collectible card games are general free-to-play but monetized through booster pack purchases.
+Digital collectible card games are generally free-to-play but monetized through booster pack purchases.
 Booster packs have been compared to loot boxes, which are considered part of the compulsion loop of game design, and in the 2010s, been compared to gambling and have faced potential governmental actions.
 Physical CCG's like Magic: The Gathering had yet to see any legal actions over their booster packs, though certain packaging methods such as chase cards had been ruled illegal for sports card trading.
 The ESRB had originally compared loot boxes and digital booster packs to physical CCGs as to defend their practice in 2017, but later adopted new advisory labels for video games to notify consumers of the use of booster packs in games by 2020.

 A 2022 report by the Norwegian Consumer Council called loot boxes (including booster packs) as "predatory" and can "foster addiction" in players.
-The report was backed by government consumer groups in 16 other European counties, urging regulations in upcoming European Union regulations to address the matter.
+The report was backed by government consumer groups in 16 other European countries, urging regulations in upcoming European Union regulations to address the matter.

 Impact

 With the growth of mobile gaming and streaming viewerships, digital card games are a significant part of the video game market.
 SuperData estimated that digital card games will bring over US$1.5 billion in 2018, with a quarter of that from Hearthstone, and the potential to grow to US$2 billion by 2020.

+Forbes reported that the global Trading Card Game market size in 2022 was valued at $2.99 billion and it is expected to reach $4.2 billion by 2028.